prathiyangira25/InternTrack-MERN-Based-Internship-Tracker/README.md

 - [Oviasree S]

-For any issues or questions, please open an issue on GitHub or contact the project maintainer.
+For any issues or questions, please contact the project maintainer.